godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 In the example above, a new theme is created.
 The "font_color" option is changed and then applied to a label.
-As a result, the label (and all children and grand children labels) will use that color.
+As a result, the label (and all children and grandchildren labels) will use that color.

-It is possible to override those options without using the theme directly and only for a specific control by using the override API in :ref:`Control.add_color_override() <class_Control_method_add_color_override>`:
+It is possible to override those options without using the theme directly, and only for a specific control, by using the override API in :ref:`Control.add_color_override() <class_Control_method_add_color_override>`:

 .. tabs::